MilenMMinev/ESP32_TCP_Echo/README.md

 ## TODO:
 There are concurrency problems with the API methods leading them to sometimes yield incorrect data when multiple clients are sending/receiving simultaneously.

+## Tests:

+There are Python unittests in tests/tests.py which test the functionality of the server.